Eshman Begnaud Asks the Supreme Court to Abolish Qualified Immunity

 In the case, our client Denis Quinette was being detained in a holding cell at the Cobb County Jail when he politely asked a jailer to make a phone call.
 The jailer responded by suddenly and violently throwing our client across the cell and breaking his hip, then standing over him and taunting him while our client screamed in pain.
 A portion of the video can be seen in the AJC’s reporting on the case.

-Unsurprisingly, this jailer had a long history of inmate abuse, including several physical attacks on restrained inmates, sexual harassment of a nurse at the jail, and numerous other documented reports of abusive, threatening, racist, and xenophobic behavior towards inmates at the jail.
+Unsurprisingly, this jailer had a long history of abuse of people in the custody of the jail, including several physical attacks on restrained individuals, sexual harassment of a nurse at the jail, and numerous other documented reports of abusive, threatening, racist, and xenophobic behavior towards people detained in the jail.
 Despite this background, the jailer had received no meaningful discipline or training.
 We sued the jailer as well as the supervisors who had turned a blind eye to the jailer’s repeated acts of violence and abuse.

 Cobb County’s attorneys filed a motion to dismiss the complaint based on qualified immunity.
 The trial court judge denied the motion, finding that the jailer’s attack and the supervisors’ years of indifference were so clearly unconstitutional that qualified immunity did not apply.

 The 3-judge Eleventh Circuit panel agreed that the jailer’s actions were clearly unconstitutional, but a 2-1 panel majority found that the supervisors were protected by qualified immunity.
-The panel majority took extremely granular view of what is a “clearly established” constitutional violation and found that the supervisors had done enough to be immune from suit because the jailer had been suspended before for conduct unrelated to inmate abuse.
+The panel majority took extremely granular view of what is a “clearly established” constitutional violation and found that the supervisors had done enough to be immune from suit because the jailer had been suspended before for conduct unrelated to the abuse of people in custody.

 After the Eleventh Circuit’s decision, the sheriff’s office decided they would no longer defend nor indemnify this jailer.
-After continuously allowing him to abuse inmates, they hung him out to dry – chalk him up as a “bad apple” so that they do not have to pay for our client’s hip replacement surgery.
+After continuously allowing him to abuse people in custody, they hung him out to dry – chalk him up as a “bad apple” so that they do not have to pay for our client’s hip replacement surgery.

 We appealed that decision to the Supreme Court arguing, first, that the 2-1 panel majority applied qualified immunity improperly.
 The panel majority’s approach to the supervisors’ years of inaction was a misguided and microscopic application of qualified immunity.